nithinganesh1/Python/Deep Learning/Readme.md

    - if a=0, f becomes ReLU
    - if a>0, f becomes leaky ReLU
    - if ai is a learnable parameter, f becomes PReLU

+5. Softmax
+   The softmax activation function is used to turn a vector of numbers into a vector of probabilities that add up to one.
+It does this by making the larger numbers in the vector more likely and the smaller numbers less likely.
 #### Activation function we should use.
                           | Hidden Layer | Output Layer |
   _______________________________________________________